Grant Writer – Part-time

 - Continually seeks and accepts opportunities for personal and professional growth

 Physical demands include walking, standing, bending, stooping, reaching, and moderate lifting.
 Must be able to sit at a computer workstation for extended periods of time.
-Ability to perform repetitive motion of the fingers, hands, and wrists.
+Ability to perform the repetitive motion of the fingers, hands, and wrists.
 Specific vision abilities include the capability of viewing computer monitor for long periods of time.
-Lift and move heavy items, such as boxes containing books and other materials (up to 30 lbs).
+Strength requirements include the ability to lift and move heavy items, such as boxes containing books and other materials (up to 30 lbs.).
 Requires hearing within the normal range for telephone use.

 Work is performed primarily in an office environment.
 While performing the duties of this job, the employee may be exposed to weather conditions prevalent at the time.